 These additional features do take up about 1 GB more disk space.
 My standard Kali install weighs in at ~11 GB.
 The standard Parrot Security install comes in at ~12 GB.

-Parrot Security comes with some fairly nice quality of life tools that can really help with day-to-day tasks.
+Parrot Security comes with some reasonably nice quality of life tools that can help with day-to-day tasks.
 It includes the Libre Office suite, Atom (an excellent IDE made by the Git team), edb, and more.
-Many common tasks can be completed without the use of a terminal, such as starting and stopping services.
+You can complete many everyday tasks without the use of a terminal, such as starting and stopping services.

 Parrot Security doesn't stop with plain cryptography — the developers have included easy to use utilities for anonymization of internet traffic.